Eye of Judgement: Dissecting the Evaluation of Russian-speaking LLMs with POLLUX: Results and Discussion

 \section{Results and Discussion}

-The analysis of the POLLUX criteria annotation suggests that (i) even top-tier models like Claude 3.5 Sonnet and OpenAI o1 still lag behind human experts in tasks that heavily rely on creativity (see AI as a Character and Original Text Generation task groups in Table~\ref{tab:expert-evaluation-task-type} and Creativity criterion in Table~\ref{tab:expert-evaluation-criteria}, Human Baseline outperforms all models) and (ii) ranking of models strongly depends on the aggregation method (according to the dataset level aggregation in Table~\ref{tab:main-results}, Claude 3.5 Sonnet strongly outperforms other models, while Table~\ref{tab:expert-evaluation-task-type} shows OpenAI o1 exceeds Claude 3.5 Sonnet in at least 10 tasks).
-POLLUX provides both comprehensive taxonomies of tasks and criteria and high quality manually written instructions in order to perform a detailed breakdown of the LLM performance.

-Table~\ref{tab:main-correlation-results} reveals that (i) even top-tier LLMs are (yet) not able to fully substitute the domain-specific expert evaluation of texts (the correlation of the top-tier models that include OpenAI GPT-4o and DeepSeek-R1 with the expert criteria annotation in POLLUX does not exceed 0.675) and (ii) the performance of POLLUX most advanced LLM-as-a-Judge model of 32B is only 0.02 and 0.047 lower than that of OpenAI GPT-4o and DeepSeek-R1 in zero-shot criteria annotation respectively, hence it can be employed as a robust and lightweight (in comparison to the mentioned reference models) alternative for the automatic criteria evaluation on the POLLUX dataset.
+The analysis of the POLLUX criteria annotation suggests that (i) even top-tier models like Claude 3.5 Sonnet and OpenAI o1 still lag behind human experts in tasks that heavily rely on creativity, and (ii) the ranking of models strongly depends on the aggregation method.
+Table~\ref{tab:correlations} reveals that (i) even top-tier general-purpose LLMs are (yet) not able to fully substitute the domain-specific expert evaluation of texts (the correlation with the expert criteria annotation in the POLLUX Zero-Shot Test does not exceed 0.73) and (ii) the most advanced POLLUX LLM-as-a-Judge model (32B) now achieves a correlation of 0.73, outperforming all considered baselines, including OpenAI gpt-oss-120B, Qwen3-235B, DeepSeek-V3, and the top-tier Russian model GigaChat-2-Max.
+Hence, POLLUX can be employed as a robust, lightweight, and state-of-the-art alternative for automatic criteria evaluation on the POLLUX dataset.

+On REPA (Table~\ref{tab:repa}), we confirm that Pointwise mode — linear-time for Side-By-Side comparisons and inherently free from answer position bias — achieves higher metrics than Pairwise.
+Consequently, the POLLUX LLM-as-a-Judge, trained in Pointwise mode, can be efficiently integrated into SBS evaluation pipelines.

+POLLUX introduces a benchmark characterized by its comprehensive taxonomies of tasks and evaluation criteria, as well as a suite of high-quality, human-written instructions.
+The benchmark is suitable for implementation under a rigorous, Arena Hard-like~\cite{arenahard2024} evaluation paradigm, utilizing a language model in the role of an evaluator.
+In Table~\ref{tab:arena_small}, we report the performance metrics of several state-of-the-art models on the POLLUX benchmark, with all generated outputs adjudicated by our custom 32B POLLUX Judge.
+On average, evaluating a single model across all tasks and criteria with the POLLUX-32B LLM-as-a-Judge requires 1 GPU-hour on NVIDIA H100.

+To analyze self-judging bias in LLM-as-a-Judge, we run a self-judgment study: for each model that produced answers for the test set, we also use that same model as the judge on its own outputs.
+We compute the average score the judge assigns and aggregate correlations at the model level in Table~\ref{tab:model_bias}.
+Under mean-score aggregation, the POLLUX models’ final ranking aligns with expert judgments; by contrast, GPT-4o and T-pro exhibit self-preference, selecting themselves as the top performers.

+We also conducted an analysis of the judges' results for both the 7B and 32B models on a subset of 120 examples.
+This subset was chosen to provide a uniformly distributed sample across each criterion and task for manual review.
+In our analysis, we found that the judges made incorrect scores or provided arbitrary justifications in 27 out of the 120 cases (22.5\%) for the 7B model and in 25 out of the 120 cases (20.8\%) for the 32B model.
+The analysis also revealed further patterns in the judge's evaluations: \begin{itemize}[nosep]